“My mum had me at 39, so I have plenty of time.”

 Only have sex when you ovulate on Day 14.

-Being early is always good—especially in this scenario.
+Being early is always good—especially when you’re trying to get pregnant.
 Start having sex a few days before ovulation (Day 11).
 Sperm are pretty patient and determined, and the winning dude will hang out in your cervix for 72 hours to be ready for the descending egg.
 If you wait until your basal temperature is elevated, you will have already ovulated and may have missed the window—an egg only survives for 12 to 24 hours after being released.
 Find out when you’re ovulating using this calculator.

 Ovulation kits are an easy way to know when to start trying.